ga4gh/vrs/docs/source/terms_and_model.rst

   <https://registry.identifiers.org/registry/taxonomy>`__, and the
   CURIE reference MUST be an NCBI taxonomy identifier (e.g., 9606 for Homo sapiens).
+* ChromosomeLocation is intended primarily for Humans.
+Support for other species is possible and will be considered based on community feedback.
 * `chromosome` is an archetypal chromosome name.
 Valid values for, and the syntactic structure of, `chromosome` depends on the species.
   `chromosome` MUST be an official sequence name from `NCBI Assembly